teddygroves/documentation/Lims-extensions-ui/README.md

 Here you can look through the data that you have accesse to in the data-lake.
 Access is granted based on your acces rights in Benchling.
 So, if you have access to view a submission sample in Benchling you will also have access to see the data generated for that sample.

 - Import online data
-Upload and store culture-based online data into Data Lake. (under developerment)
+Upload and store culture-based online data into the Data Lake. (under developerment)

 - Purchasing
 Adminster commercial material orders made in Benchling.